Why You Understand Spanish But Can’t Speak It

 The production freeze is the gap between receptive competence (understanding language input) and productive competence (generating language output).

-Most Spanish learners develop strong receptive skills relatively quickly.
-Listening and reading are passive, your brain is pattern-matching against known vocabulary and grammar, with no time pressure.
+Most Spanish learners develop strong receptive skills quickly.
+Listening and reading are passive.
+Your brain pattern-matches against known vocabulary and grammar with no time pressure.

 - Real-time lexical retrieval (finding the right word instantly)